TwentyFourMinutes/Venflow/README.md

 ## Basic usage

-As already mentioned, Venflow tries to keep the learning curve from other ORM's as low as possible, therefor a lot of patterns will seem familiar from either EFCore or Dapper.
+As already mentioned, Venflow tries to keep the learning curve from other ORM's as low as possible, therefore a lot of patterns will seem familiar to either EFCore or Dapper.

 ### Basic configuration